ajay-dhangar/algo/docs/Two-Pointers/Max_Distance.md

 title: Practice Problems
 sidebar_label: Practice Problems
 sidebar_position: 3
-description: Here are some practice problems for the Two Pointers technique, including an implementation to find the maximum distance under the constraint arr[i] <= arr[j].
+description: Here are some practice problems for the Two Pointers technique, including an implementation to find the maximum distance between two elements with a specific condition.
 tags: [DSA, algorithms, two pointers]
 ---